Font Size:

 • People can spread measles to others four days before and four days after the rash appears.

-• The first dose of the MMR vaccine is recommended for children at 12 through 15 months and the second dose at 4 through 6 years of age.
+• The first dose of the MMR vaccine is recommended for children aged 12 through 15 months, and the second dose for children aged 4 through 6.
 Two doses are over 97% effective in preventing measles.

-• If a person has not been vaccinated and is exposed to a case of measles, one dose of MMR within 72 hours of exposure reduces the chance of getting measles.
+• If a person has not been vaccinated and is exposed to measles, one dose of MMR within 72 hours of exposure reduces the chance of getting measles.

 • Infants and children, students at post-high school institutions, and healthcare staff should get 2 doses of MMR.